solana-labs/solana/docs/src/running-validator/validator-start.md

 Now create `/home/sol/bin/validator.sh` to include the desired `solana-validator` command-line.
 Ensure that the 'exec' command is used to start the validator process (i.e. "exec solana-validator ...").
-This is important because without it, logrotate will end up killing the validator every time the logs are rotated.

 Ensure that running `/home/sol/bin/validator.sh` manually starts the validator as expected.
 Don't forget to mark it executable with `chmod +x /home/sol/bin/validator.sh`